jackfoxy/urQL/docs/02-ddl-database.md

 This command mutates the state of the Obelisk agent.
 It inserts a row into the view `sys.sys.databases`.

-`CREATE DATABASE` must be executed independently within a script.
-The script will fail if there are prior commands.
-Subsequent commands will be ignored.

 ### Produced Metadata

 Schema timestamp